torvalds/linux/Documentation/media/uapi/v4l/tuner.rst

 Modulators
 ==========

-Video output devices can have one or more modulators, uh, modulating a video signal for radiation or connection to the antenna input of a TV set or video recorder.
+Video output devices can have one or more modulators, that modulate a video signal for radiation or connection to the antenna input of a TV set or video recorder.
 Each modulator is associated with one or more video outputs, depending on the number of RF connectors on the